janwilmans/guidelines/guidelines_details.md

   - **Rationale**: it is efficient and non-owning, just a pointer and a size, it avoids unneeded copies and also allows you to pass both `std::string` and `const char*`.
 - Use `const std::string&` for arguments to function that **DO** care about zero-termination.
   - **Rationale**: specifically, functions that wrap C-functions should do this (and **NOT** use std::string_view, because it would require internal code to guarantee the zero-termination).
 - Use `std::string` and pass strings by value on constructor arguments that sink their value (arguments that are moved into a member variable).
   - **Rationale**: this allows the caller to choose to move into the argument or make only one copy.
 - Use `const std::filesystem::path& path` for strings that refer to file-like objects, such as devices or files.
   - **Rationale**: filesystem::path expresses intent, its `.c_str()` guarantees zero-termination and `path` comes with handy functions.
-- do not use exceptions for code-flow decisions aka. do not throw if you expect you will need to catch the exception as part of the business logic of your application.
+- Do not use exceptions for code-flow decisions aka. do not throw if you expect you will need to catch the exception as part of the business logic of your application.
 Exceptions are for 'exceptional' cases, so only when continuing normal execution isn't possible.
   - **Rationale**: using exceptions for business logic breaks the concept of local reasoning, you 'expect' certain callees to throw under certain conditions.
-Also stack-unwinding it not free in terms of performance; using exceptions for code-flow decisions leads to less readable, harder to maintain, and potentially less performant code
+Also stack-unwinding it not free in terms of performance; using exceptions for code-flow decisions leads to less readable, harder to maintain, and potentially less performant code.
-- Avoid `requires requires`
+- Avoid `requires requires`.
   - **Rationale**: it is a shorthand for an in-place unnamed concept, give it a name.